Share this post:

 What are the toilets like?

-If you are going to be traveling in cities and major tourist destinations, toilets are not a worry.
+If you are going to be traveling in cities and major tourist destinations, toilets are not a big worry.
 China has invested heavily in improving sanitation in recent years and now you can find clean toilets almost everywhere.
 You can often find "accessible toilets" in shopping malls, train stations and trains, tourist attractions and metro stations.

 Health and Safety